 Lake Champlain Chocolates is both a chocolatier (crafting finished chocolate into confections and bars) and a chocolate maker (sourcing raw cacao beans to roast, winnow, grind, and mould into single-origin bars).
-Of the chocolate in our finished products, 95% (and rising) is fair trade certified.
-And our Blue Bandana Chocolate Bars are made with directly sourced cacao from Madagascar and Guatemala.
+Of the chocolate in our finished products, 100% is fair trade certified.
+And our craft chocolate bars are made with directly sourced cacao from Madagascar and Guatemala.

 But whether it’s a blend of Latin American and African cacao, or a single-origin bar, the process for making chocolate is essentially the same.
 And it starts with the tree, pod, and bean . . .

 1. Cacao Cultivation:Chocolate begins with the cacao tree (Theobroma cacao), which grows within 20° north and south of the Equator and thrives on a mix of hot temperatures, rain, and shade.